kattelaRohan/Vrinda_store_report/README.md

 # Vrinda_store_report
-In this project I utilized Microsoft Excel to create a comprehensive annual sales report.
+A Microsoft Excel project to create a comprehensive annual sales report of 2023 for Vrinda Store.
 This analysis aims to help Vrinda store understand their customer trends and strategically grow sales in 2024.